Becoming a Formal Student

 - To have participated in (or be about to participate in) at least one Jukai (precepts) ceremony.

-- To have requested to become a student in one-on-one instruction.
+- To have requested to become a student in dokusan.

 The Ceremony

-The new student ceremony formally recognizes the student-teacher relationship—that is, the student’s commitment to practicing within a tradition under the teacher’s guidance.
+The New Student Ceremony formally acknowledges the student-teacher relationship—the student’s commitment to practice within a tradition under the guidance of a teacher.

-- The ceremony is held at a mutually convenient time, typically before, during, or after a sitting.
+The ceremony takes about 20 minutes and is scheduled at a mutually convenient time, usually before, during, or after a sitting.
+A ceremony assistant will review the details with the new student beforehand.

 Ongoing Commitments

-- Addressing the teacher: Sensei asks that you use the name "Sensei" when addressing her to honor the Dharma connection the two of you share.
+- Addressing the teacher: Sensei asks that you use the honorific "Sensei" when addressing her to honor the Dharma connection the two of you share.

 - Supporting the Center: This includes making a regular financial contribution if possible, staying actively involved in the Sangha through sittings and events, and being willing to volunteer when needed.

-- Working with other teachers: Like her own teacher, Sensei requests that formal students consult with her before engaging in one-on-one or intensive instruction (e.g., retreats) with other teachers.
-This helps prevent confusion, as teaching styles vary.
+- Working with other teachers: Like her own teacher, Sensei requests that formal students consult with her before engaging in one-on-one or intensive periods (e.g., retreats) with other teachers.
+This helps prevent confusion, as teaching styles and emphases vary.
 Committing to one teacher and tradition fosters trust, clarity, and the intimacy essential for effective practice, while reducing the “comparing mind” that can hinder progress.

 - Ending the relationship: If at any time you no longer wish to be a formal student, please talk to Sensei about it, so there can be a clear parting of the ways, just as there was a ceremony to begin the relationship.
 This is both a way of acknowledging the gravity of the student-teacher bond and ensuring that there is an opportunity for a degree of closure.
 Just drifting away can be unhelpful.